iDAS: Interpretable Differential Analysis of Genes with Three Factors

 Builds the appropriate model formulas for each gene, depending on

-is provided.Performs an overall significance test for each gene (the
+model_fit_function(e.g.,lmvs.lmer) and whetherrandom_effectis provided.Performs an overall significance test for each gene (the

-threshold).For those genes passing the overall test, conducts an omnibus interaction test and further specific tests (main effects or two-way/three-way interactions) controlled by the respective p-value cutoffs.
+pval_cutoff_fullthreshold).For those genes passing the overall test, conducts an omnibus interaction test and further specific tests (main effects or two-way/three-way interactions) controlled by the respective p-value cutoffs.

-Multiple testing corrections are applied based on p_adjust_method
+Multiple testing corrections are applied based on p_adjust_method.

 Examples